What is a Voltmeter?

 Electrical current consists of a flow of charge carriers.
 Voltage, also called electromotive force (EMF) or potential difference, manifests as "electrical pressure" that makes current possible.
 Given an electric circuit under test, having a constant resistance, the current through the circuit varies in direct proportion to the voltage across the circuit.

 A voltmeter can be tailored to have various full-scale ranges by switching different values of resistance in series with the microammeter as shown in Fig. 3-6.
 The voltmeter exhibits high internal resistance because the resistors have large ohmic values.
 The greater the supply voltage, the larger the internal resistailce of the meter because the necessary series resistance increases as the voltage increases.

 Fig 3-6.
 A simple circuit using a microammeter (tA) to measure DC voltage.

-Voltmeters should have high internal resistance, and the higher the better!
+Voltmeters, whether digital meters or digital voltmeters, should have high resistance and the higher the better!
 You don't want the meter to draw much current from the power source.
 (Ideally, it wouldn't draw any current at all.)
 The power-supply current should go, as much as possible, towards operating whatever circuit or system you want to use, not into getting a meter to tell you the voltage.
-Also, you might not want to keep the voltmeter constantly connected in the circuit.
+Also, you might not want to keep the voltmeter constantly connected in parallel in the circuit.
 You might need the voltmeter for testing many different circuits.
 You don't want the behavior of a circuit to be affected the moment you connect or disconnect a voltmeter.
 The less current a voltmeter draws, the less it affects the behavior of anything that operates from the power supply.

 Fig 3-7.
 Functional drawing of an electrostatic voltmeter movement.